Nature

 From the infinitesimally small view of quarks, protons, and neutrons, to cellular micro-environments and organelles, to organs, to organisms, to communities, to ecosystems, to planets, to solar systems, to galaxies — on and on to the largest scale of the universe at its edges as far as we have yet seen (if its edges even exist, or perhaps even multiple universes), and ultimately the cosmos in its unfathomable entirety to ponder upon.
 Therein, we humble humans, almost certainly still only in our adolescence, we too are apart of nature.
 Still finding our way.

-Amongst my favorite words ever said by another are these by Edward O. Wilson.
-I would have loved to have heard his complete explanation for this poetic insight, and can only hope and imagine his vision aligns with my own:
+Amongst my favorite words ever said by another are these below by the great Edward O. Wilson.
+I would have loved dearly to have spoken at great length with him about such a beautiful notion, and can only hope and imagine his intuition aligns with my own.

 “A lifetime can be spent on a Magellanic voyage